M66B/FairEmail/docs/FAQ-fi-rFI.md

 * Android 8 Oreo and later: tap the *Receive channel* button and disable the channel via the Android settings (this won't disable new message notifications)
 * Android 7 Nougat and before: enabled *Use background service to synchronize messages*, but be sure to read the remark below the setting

 You can switch to periodically synchronization of messages in the receive settings to remove the notification, but be aware that this might use more battery power.
-See [here](#user-content-faq39) for more details about battery usage.
+Katso täältä [](#user-content-faq39) lisätietoja akun käytöstä.

-Android 8 Oreo might also show a status bar notification with the text *Apps are running in the background*.
-Please see [here](https://www.reddit.com/r/Android/comments/7vw7l4/psa_turn_off_background_apps_notification/) about how you can disable this notification.
+Android 8 Oreo saattaa myös näyttää tilapalkin ilmoituksessa tekstin *Sovellukset ovat käynnissä taustalla*.
+Katso [täältä](https://www.reddit.com/r/Android/comments/7vw7l4/psa_turn_off_background_apps_notification/) miten voit poistaa tämän ilmoituksen.

 Some people suggested to use [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging/) (FCM) instead of an Android service with a status bar notification, but this would require email providers to send FCM messages or a central server where all messages are collected sending FCM messages.
 The first is not going to happen and the last would have significant privacy implications.